-Reserve Transfer from 2016/17 Transfer from 2017/18 £ Use Local Plan Reserve 299,799 182,000 All costs associated with production of Local Plan documents are funded from a dedicated reserve set up for this purpose.
-Business Rates Reserve 96,000 Use to pay for estimated deficit on the collection fund.
+Reserve Transfer from Transfer from Use 2016/17 2017/18 £ £ Local Plan Reserve 299,799 182,000 All costs associated with production of Local Plan documents are funded from a dedicated reserve set up for this purpose.
+Business Rates Reserve 96,000 69,754 Use to pay for estimated deficit on the collection fund.
 Funds have already been set aside from prior year grants to fund this.
-The £96k is the net impact in year; 2016/17 year saw a increase in the reserve due to £557k of S31 funding which was used to cover a collection fund loss of £546k.
-Relocation Reserve 51,132 Current level of balance not required.

-Carry Forward 2016/17 204,959 Reserve to fund committed expenditure which was not spent in the prior year.
-Pension Reserve 53,800 53,800 Use to offset additional costs arising from the pension liability.
-Transformation 100,000 To cover future transformation changes on operations.
-Planning Delivery Grant Reserve 10,940 10,940 Annual contribution towards salary costs of planning officer.
-Appeals 221,500 £30k for the cost defending appeals. £156.2k to be moved to Enforcement Reserve.
+The £96k is the net impact in year; 2016/17 year saw an increase in the reserve due to £557k of S31 funding which was used to cover a collection fund loss of £546k.
+Relocation Reserve 0 51,132 Current level of balance not required.
+Carry Forward 2016/17 204,959 0 Reserve to fund committed expenditure which was not spent in the prior year.
+Pension Reserve 0 53,800 Use to offset additional costs arising from the pension liability.
+Transformation 100,000 94,620 £100k to cover future transformation changes on operations. £94.6k reduction in reserve requirement.
+Waste Management Reserve 100,000 0 Cover additional cost of recycling Planning Delivery Grant Reserve 10,940 10,940 Annual contribution towards salary costs of planning officer.
+Appeals 221,500 0 £30k for the cost defending appeals. £156.2k to be moved to the Enforcement & Appeals Reserve.
 Balance of £5.2k not required.

-3.21 The following transfers to reserves require approval by Council:
+^{3.21} The following transfers to reserves require approval by Council:

-Reserve Transfer to 2016/17 Transfer to 2017/18 Use £ £ Building Maintenance Reserve 388,120 New reserve to set aside funds for future maintenance costs as significant pressures have been identified in the stock condition survey.
-Earl Shilton Toilets 100,00 New reserve to set aside potential funding of new public toilets in Earl Shilton Enforcement & Appeals 156,290 0 Set aside for future enforcement, planning capacity and appeals issues.
-This reserve has combined Appeals, Enforcement and Planning Capacity Reserve in one Enforcement and Appeals Reserve.
+Reserve Transfer to Transfer to Use 2016/17 2017/18 £ £ Building Maintenance Reserve 0 388,120 New reserve to set aside funds for future maintenance costs as significant pressures have been identified in the stock condition survey.
+Earl Shilton Toilets 100,000 0 New reserve to set aside potential funding of new public toilets in Earl Shilton Enforcement & Appeals 156,290 0 Set aside for future enforcement, and appeals issues.
+This reserve has combined Appeals and Enforcement into one reserve.
 Developing Communities Fund 950,000 301,000 To support projects or activity aimed at improving efficiency and invest to save schemes.
 Hub Future Rental Management Reserve 100,000 250,000 In July 2015 Council endorsed that this reserve should be reinstated in future years as a contingency for any fluctuations in rental costs/income at the Hinckley Hub.
 Local Plan 180,000 0 As outlined in the Medium Term Financial Strategy, contributions will be made to the Local Plan Reserve annually in order to fund the costs of producing the documents within the Plan.
 Business Rates Reserve 107,000 409,465 To build the reserve up to fund and additional pressures arising from Business Rates and uncertainties in future income fluctuations Waste Management Reserve 0 66,535 The Waste Management service has been experiencing a number of pressures on its resources particularly in respect of the need to recycle more and conduct additional rounds.
 This reserve has been set up using under spends to provide resources to address the pressures ahead for this high priority service area.
 Transformation Reserve 100,000 0 This reserve is in place to fund any "spend to save" schemes and initiatives that the Council may introduce going forward Grounds Maintenance 25,000 0 This reserve has been established from the savings in rental charges following the initial purchase of new machinery to allow for its replacement at the end of its useful life.
 ICT 50,000 59,000 Reserve set aside to fund future ICT development costs the Council.

-Enforcement & Appeals 156,290 0 Set aside for future enforcement and appeals issues.
 Maintenance Fund - Green Towers 5,000 5,000 Reserve set aside to fund future costs at Green Towers.